Russian occupation of Tabriz: Russian intervention and occupation (1908–1918)

 Once in control, the Russians held courts martial to try the fedayeen.
-The Russians executed the constitutional revolutionaries of Tabriz and their relatives en masse and many civilians of Tabriz as well.
+The Russians executed the constitutional revolutionaries of Tabriz and their relatives en masse and many civilians of Tabriz as well. the mass executions carried out in early January 1912 "marked the culmination of the Russian state’s turn against Iranian constitutionalism," intended to eradicate Tabriz’s revolutionary leadership.
 The total number of executions is estimated to have been about 1,200.
 The Seqat-ol-Eslam Tabrizi, a leader of the local Shaykhi sect, was among them.
 The Russians also destroyed part of the Arg of Tabriz by shelling it.
 Fire broke out in the Arg while it was held by Russian troops.

 During the Russian occupation, Crown Prince Mohammad Hassan Mirza resided in Tabriz.
 Beginning in 1906 and through a Persian concession, a Russian government company had constructed a road from the Russian railhead at Julfa to Tabriz.
 While the region under Russian occupation, they upgraded the road to a railroad.
 It opened to traffic in May 1916 as the first railroad in Persia.

 After the Ottoman entry into World War I in November 1914, Ottoman troops advanced into the Caucasus against Russia.
 This threatened to cut off the troops in Azerbaijan and an evacuation was ordered.
 Between 17 December 1914 and 6 January 1915, all Russian troops left Tabriz.
-Many local Christians—Assyrian, Chaldean and Orthodox—left with them.
+Many local Christians, namely differing denominations of Assyrians, left with them.
 Ottoman Kurds under Aḥmad Mukhtār Bey Shamkhal occupied the city on 8 January.

 The Ottoman–Kurdish occupation did not last long.
 The Ottomans were decisively defeated in the Battle of Sarikamish and the Russians were able to reoccupy the city on 31 January 1915.
 They remained in control until the Russian Revolution of November 1917 created disorder and confusion among the troops.
 The evacuation began in early 1918 and on 28 February the last Russian soldiers left Tabriz.
 On 18 June, the Ottomans began occupying the city.